 As another example, we can look at cities and how they deal with congestion and road repair; this is usually all based on human theory, judgment, and trial and error.
 A persistent connection with the drivers in that city can help planners gain a real-world understanding of what is happening in specific locations over time.

 Sharing economy – ridesharing, car sharing, etc – only exists because of connectivity.
-Now, shared mobility companies, such as Lyft and Uber, can leverage mobility data to determine strategies to identify and develop better drivers.
+Now, sharing economy companies, such as Lyft and Uber, can leverage mobility data to determine strategies to identify and develop better drivers.

 Also, sharing economy companies have an ongoing supply-and-demand challenge.
 But with continuous connections, they have been able to validate the demand for ride services outside of city centers, when traditionally cabs stayed in busy or dense parts of town.

-It’s tough to get reliable transportation outside of the city; shared mobility companies can now determine actual demand and how to route supply into those areas when they need it most.
+It’s tough to get reliable transportation outside of the city; sharing economy companies can now determine actual demand and how to route supply into those areas when they need it most.

 Many organizations are beginning to test the waters of how mobility data will impact their organization.
 What we’re all finding is, what we don’t know can hurt us.

 - What is the risk of a cab driver?

-- What is the risk of a shared mobility driver who is using the car for personal use versus a ride for hire?
+- What is the risk of a sharing economy driver who is using the car for personal use versus a ride for hire?

 - Does geography impact driving behaviors?
 Does time of day?